Radius-coder/JS-Idle-clicker/README.md

 Need to find better images.

 Need to stop user being able to TAB onto a button and holding enter.

+Need to fix bug where autoclicker stays avaiable for purchase, when the user has not got enough money, until the count goes up by atleast one again.

 ## Changelog